JetBrains/teamcity-termsOfService-plugin/README.md

 ```
 * Place the agreement html in `<TeamCity Data Directory>/config/termsOfService/agreement.html` file
 * Place the guest notice html in `<TeamCity Data Directory>/config/termsOfService/guestNotice.html` file

+# Data related to the agreement acceptance

+The data related to the agreement acceptance by a user is saved and can be fetched from the user properties:

+* _teamcity.policy.<agreement_id>.acceptedDate_ - date when the agreement was accepted
+* _teamcity.policy.<agreement_id>.acceptedFromIP_ - IP address of the request when the user accepts agreement
+* _teamcity.policy.<agreement_id>.acceptedVersion_ - version of the agreement that was accepted by the user.
+When agreement version in the settings file is changed user will be forced to accept it again.